csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 For certain applications, it may be desirable to allow active transactions to display data to users, particularly for long-duration transactions that run for minutes or hours.
 Unfortunately, we cannot allow such output of observable data unless we are willing to compromise transaction atomicity.
 In Chapter 26, we discuss alternative transaction models that support long-duration, interactive transactions.

-## 14.5 Transaction Isolation
+### Transaction Isolation

 Transaction-processing systems usually allow multiple transactions to run con- currently.
 Allowing multiple transactions to update data concurrently causes several complications with consistency of the data, as we saw earlier.
 Ensuring consistency in spite of concurrent execution of transactions requires extra work; it is far easier to insist that transactions run **serially**—that is, one at a time, each starting only after the previous one has completed.
 However, there are two good reasons for allowing concurrency:

 • **Improved throughput and resource utilization**.
 A transaction consists of many steps.
 Some involve I/O activity; others involve CPU activity.
 The CPU and the disks in a computer system can operate in parallel.
 Therefore, I/O activity can be done in parallel with processing at the CPU.
-The parallelism

-**636 Chapter 14 Transactions**

-of the CPU and the I/O system can therefore be exploited to run multiple transactions in parallel.
+The parallelism of the CPU and the I/O system can therefore be exploited to run multiple transactions in parallel.
 While a read or write on behalf of one transaction is in progress on one disk, another transaction can be running in the CPU, while another disk may be executing a read or write on behalf of a third transaction.
 All of this increases the **throughput** of the system—that is, the number of transactions executed in a given amount of time.
 Correspondingly, the processor and disk **utilization** also increase; in other words, the processor and disk spend less time idle, or not performing any useful work.

 • **Reduced waiting time**.
 There may be a mix of transactions running on a system, some short and some long.
 If transactions run serially, a short trans- action may have to wait for a preceding long transaction to complete, which can lead to unpredictable delays in running a transaction.
 If the transactions are operating on different parts of the database, it is better to let them run concurrently, sharing the CPU cycles and disk accesses among them.
 Con- current execution reduces the unpredictable delays in running transactions.
 Moreover, it also reduces the **average response time**: the average time for a transaction to be completed after it has been submitted.